6 Easy Steps To Get Your Own TV Show / Podcast

 Congratulations!
 You've completed a certification course with our media education program and reached Certified Community Producer (CP) Status!
 Go you!
 You now have full access (in your particular area of certification) to use Brooklyn Free Speech's state-of-the-art media center—at no cost—to produce your own show on Brooklyn Free Speech.

-Now that you're at CP Status, get your own TV show on Brooklyn Free Speech by filling out the new series application below AND calling or emailing Kareem Bland or Tyrone Gorin in our programming department at 718.683.5643 / 718.683.5644 / programming@BRICartsmedia.org to schedule an in-person appointment.
+Now that you're at CP Status, get your own TV show on Brooklyn Free Speech by filling out the new series application below AND calling or emailing Kareem Bland, Tyrone Gorin, or Gen Liu in our programming department at 718.683.5643 / 718.683.5644 / 718.683.5652 / programming@BRICartsmedia.org to schedule a virtual appointment.

 Step 5: Watch/Listen

-Brooklyn Free Speech provides Brooklyn residents with an opportunity to voice their hopes, dreams, ideas, and aspirations to their community through its three Public Access television channels which is cablecast to over 550,000 households on Verizon FiOS, Spectrum, Optimum, and RCN— and worldwide via online streaming.
+Brooklyn Free Speech provides content creators with an opportunity to voice their hopes, dreams, ideas, and aspirations to their community through its five Public Access television channels which is cablecast to over 550,000 households on Verizon, Spectrum, Optimum, and RCN—worldwide via online streaming.

 Watch on YouTube